 Crown vetch is a perennial, herbaceous plant in the pea family.
 It can spread rapidly by seed and by its multi-branched, creeping rhizomes.
 Crown vetch was introduced into the United States in the 1950s for erosion control and today is found in all but four states.
 Its pea-like, pinkish white flowers bloom from May through August.
 Its creeping stems, which grow from 2 to 6 feet long, create areas with large clumps of the plant.

 Effects on Natural Communities

 Crown vetch is a serious management threat to natural communities due to its seeding ability and rapid vegetative spreading by rhizomes.
+Dense stands of crown vetch shade out native plants and inhibit their growth.
 This aggressive exotic is now widespread along roadsides, from where it may become a serious invader of Missouri's natural communities.